November is Alpha-1 Awareness Month

 Stroll around your living room, stride through your neighborhood, or step onto the treadmill.
 You’ll not only get some good exercise, but also raise awareness of Alpha-1.

-The first annual “Virtual Walk for Alpha-1,” organized by the Alpha-1 Foundation, allows anyone who wants to make a difference in the Alpha-1 community to contribute in their own style, in their own time, and at their own pace.
+The second annual “Virtual Walk for Alpha-1,” organized by the Alpha-1 Foundation, allows anyone who wants to make a difference in the Alpha-1 community to contribute in their own style, in their own time, and at their own pace.

 What is Alpha-1?